G4Vi/MHFS/README.md

 The music player is by default accessed with `/music`.

-#### music players
+#### Music players

-`/static/music_worklet_inprogress` The main audio player.
-Unfortunately Linux has poor support for `audio worklet` and older browsers have no support for it, so older versions of the music player are included.
+`/music?fmt=worklet` - `AudioWorklet` based player.
+- Gapless streaming of FLAC, WAV, and MP3 without needing server-side decoding support
+- Shows embedded or file based cover art.
+- Shows metadata (Trackname, Artist, and Album) instead of file path.
+- Keyboard based controls and MediaSession support for media key usage.

-`/music?fmt=legacy` minimal js, uses html audio tag
+`/music?fmt=legacy` - Legacy browser player.
+Uses html audio tag to load and play audio.

-`/music` on linux, gapless player, requests flac segments of a track from `MHFS` and uses `AudioBufferSourceNode`
+`/music?fmt=gapless` - Gapless player.
+Uses server-side audio segmenting to allow gapless streaming with `AudioBufferSourceNode`s without downloading the whole track first.

-`/static/music_inc/` similar to the gapless player, but doesn't buffer the whole track ahead of time.
+`/music?fmt=musicinc` - Incremental gapless player.
+Like the gapless player, but only buffers a fixed amount ahead instead of buffering the whole track.

 #### API
 `/music` Request a music player or the music library in a variety of formats.
 See `MusicLibrary::SendLibrary`.